- Starring

 In Season 1 of Hulu’s Paradise, Secret Service agent Xavier Collins investigates a high-profile murder, delving into a complex web of deception where nothing is quite as it seems.
 As he unravels secrets and navigates political intrigue, Xavier’s pursuit of truth hints at a reality far stranger than expected.
 The season unfolds with suspense, drama, and mysteries that hint at a deeper conspiracy.

-Paradise Review (season 1)
+Paradise (season 1) REVIEW

 As thrillers go, Paradise is a tad less than the sum of its parts.
 While its performers are pretty strong and benefit from having a limited number of directors, and therefore a more cohesive overall feel, not to mention crisp and natural dialogue, the most interesting twist is revealed early in the first episode, and is underutilized as more than a way to contain the action.